gsantopaolo/GitHubCommandLine/README.md

 1. Create a new repository on GitHub.
 To avoid errors, do not initialize the new repository with _README_, license, or _gitignore
+1. remember to add the appropriate .gitignore file
 1. Open Git Bash
 1. Change the current working directory to your local project.
 1. Initialize the local directory as a Git repository.